OmiSoftNet/MVP-Template-iOS/README.md

 ## Description
 MVP-Template-iOS is an iOS Swift app that demonstrates a lightweight implementation of MVP pattern in iOS.

-Read the full article explaining the project [here](https://medium.com/omisoft/lightweight-mvp-architecture-in-ios-a16b3da01563)
+Read the full article explaining the project [here](https://medium.com/omisoft/lightweight-mvp-architecture-in-ios-a16b3da01563).

 ## MVP Architecture
+Briefly, MVP stands for Model-View-Presenter.
+It is based on the distribution of responsibilities among the three modules:
+● Model contains data;
+● View is responsible for displaying data;
+● Presenter, an intermediary between the two modules mentioned above, is responsible for the screen logic;

 <img src="./Demo/mvp.png" alt="mvp structure" width="400">

 ## UML diagram of a screen (component)